SAP/fosstars-rating-core/docs/example.md

 }
 ```

-For the project activity score, let's define a score function as the following:
+For the project activity score, let's define a scoring function as the following:

 ```
 score[2] = ProjectActivityScore